The History of Mardi Gras

 You probably won’t get into any of the Mardi Gras balls unless you know someone in the krewe, but the parades are open to all.
 They’re in both downtown Mobile and nearby areas like Orange Beach.

 But you can go to the Mobile Carnival Museum, the only museum in the country devoted to the history of Carnival.
 It has rooms of the lavish attire the court of various krewes wear every season.
 You’ll also get to see how the celebration has evolved over the last 100+ years.
 Get your Skip the Line Mobile Carnival Museum ticket before you go.
+The History Museum of Mobile also has an exhibit on the festivities.

 Mississippi Mardi Gras